Ficus septica

-Ficus septica, also known as the Hauili fig tree, is a species of shrub or tree in the family Moraceae found at low altitudes from north-eastern India to northern Australia (Queensland), and throughout Malesia.
+Ficus septica, also known as the Hauili fig tree, is a species of shrub or tree in the family Moraceae.
+It is native to Malesia, Taiwan, the Ryukyu Islands, Papuasia, Queensland in northern Australia, the Santa Cruz Islands, and Vanuatu.

-It lives on the edge of the vegetation, often in degraded environments.
+It grows in lowland tropical moist forests, often at forest edges and in degraded environments.
 The seeds of this species are dispersed by numerous species, including fruit bats (Megachiroptera) when present.

 Taxonomy

 Ficus septica was described first by the Dutch botanist Nicolaas Laurens Burman in 1768.
 Two centuries later, E. J. H. Corner listed three varieties for Ficus septica: F. septica var. septica distributed all over the range of the species; F. septica var. cauliflora limited to Queensland, Australia and the Solomon Islands; and F. septica var. salicifolia endemic to the Philippines Islands.
 Then in the latest Flora Malesiana edition, Cornelis Christiaan Berg put all these varieties in synonymy together under the name Ficus septica.

 Within the genus, Ficus septica belongs to the subgenus Sycomorus section Sycocarpus subsection Sycocarpus.